JonathanMagnan/docs_travel/dapper-plus.net/pages/doc_v2/overview.md

 Click on this [Online Example](https://dotnetfiddle.net/OxvKDQ) link and see this code in action.

-You will see through our getting started and documentation, that we offer links so you can directly try the code live on [.NET Fiddle](https://dotnetfiddle.net/).
+You will see through our documentation, that we offer links so you can directly try the code live on [.NET Fiddle](https://dotnetfiddle.net/).
 You can also browse all our examples and those created by the community in our [Online Examples](/online-examples) section.

 ## Who Uses This Library?
 Anyone and Everyone!

-Me, you, banks, governments, schools, etc.!
+Me, maybe you, banks, governments, university, etc.!
 Over the years, all our libraries including [Entity Framework Extensions](https://entityframework-extensions.net/) and [C# Eval Expression](https://eval-expression.net/) have reached more than **5000 happy paid customers** in all types of industries, including many in the Fortune 100.
 I mean, we even have two well-known space agencies that use our library.
 So when our library is used even for space programs, we are literally everywhere!

 Our offer is simple: **providing the best performance and flexibility**.